From the magazine of the Archaeological Institute of America comes the story of an immense discovery 120 years in the making.

 YOU’LL BE SURE TO LIKE: 76,000 Gold and Silver Artifacts Recovered from Chinese River Charts Infamous 17th Century Warlord’s Conquests

-The dizzying number of treasures include ceramic and bronze vases and vessels of every description, remnants of weapons and armor, jewelry in gold, silver, bronze, amber, ivory, and faience, small terracotta figurines, and there were even the remains of a trunk filled with textiles that were amazingly still preserved.
+The dizzying number of treasures include ceramic and bronze vases and vessels of every description, remnants of weapons and armor, jewelry in gold, silver, bronze, amber and ivory, small terracotta figurines, and even the remains of a trunk filled with textiles that were amazingly preserved.

-Another standout find was a 16-inch limestone statue of a woman holding a fawn, which might be a woman offering a sacrifice, or Artemis herself, who is often depicting with cervids due to her association with hunting.
+Another standout find was a 16-inch limestone statue of a woman holding a fawn, which might depict a woman offering a sacrifice, or Artemis herself, who is often depicted with deer due to her association with hunting.

-“It was a window of literally just a few hours,” Fachard said, thinking back to the tip-off from the motorist, “and without that discovery, the sanctuary would probably still be buried underground.”
+“It was a window of literally just a few hours,” Fachard said, thinking back to the tip-off from the motorist.
+Without that moment, the sanctuary would likely have been lost forever.

 SHARE This Amazing Story With Your Friends Who Love This Kind Of Stuff…